 The pitfalls of an overreliance on the International Criminal Court

 This blog post reflects on the recent acquittal of former Congolese rebel leader Jean-Pierre Bemba by the ICC Appeals Chamber.
 It argues that our overreliance on the ICC as a provider of justice has contributed to the absence of justice for victims in the Central African Republic.
-This piece by Valerie Arnould, Research Associate at the KU Leuven, was originally published in Dutch in Knack on 5 July 2018.
+This piece by Valerie Arnould, Senior Research Fellow with the Africa programme and Affiliated Senior Researcher with the Leuven Institute of Criminology at the KU Leuven, was originally published in Dutch in Knack on 5 July 2018.

 (Photo credit: Wikimedia)